 - On Monday 18 September, the Committee will be holding a joint stakeholder event with the Constitutional and Legislative Affairs Committee on the European Union (Withdrawal) Bill.

-- The Committee’s report on the implications for Wales of leaving the EU has been published.
-Read the full report (PDF 1MB).
+- The Committee’s report on the implications of Brexit for Welsh ports was published on 4 August 2017.
+Read the full report (PDF 2MB).

 Latest Updates about leaving the European Union (Brexit)

 Work Completed by the External Affairs and Additional Legislation Committee

 The Committee was established on 28 June 2016.
 On 15 September 2016 its remit was agreed as:

 (a) to examine the implications for Wales of the United Kingdom's withdrawal from the European Union and to ensure Welsh interests are safeguarded during the withdrawal process, in any new relationship with the European Union and in the intra-UK post-withdrawal arrangements for relevant policy, finance and legislation;

 (b) to coordinate activity across Assembly committees in relation to point (a) above.